danialfarid/ng-file-upload/README.md

-  ngf-select-disabled="boolean" // default false, disables file select on this element ngf-drop-disabled="boolean" // default false, disables file drop on this element ngf-multiple="boolean" // default false, allows selecting multiple files ngf-keep="true|false|distinct" // default false, keep the previous ng-model files and
+  ngf-select-disabled="boolean" // default false, disables file select on this element ngf-drop-disabled="boolean" // default false, disables file drop on this element ngf-multiple="boolean" // default false, allows selecting multiple files ngf-keep="true|false|'distinct'" // default false, keep the previous ng-model files and
-    // append the new files. "distinct" removes duplicate files
+    // append the new files. "'distinct'" removes duplicate files
     // $newFiles and $duplicateFiles are set in ngf-change/select/drop functions.

   *ngf-capture="'camera'" or "'other'" // allows mobile devices to capture using camera